Dr. Sun is a Postdoctoral Scholar in the Department of Bioengineering at Stanford University,

 Jan Hansen, Huangqingbo Sun⁺, Konstantin Kahnert⁺, Alexandra Johannesson, Kalliopi Tzavlaki, Casper Winsnes, Emmie Pohjahnen, Jennny Fall, Mathias Uhlen, Ulrika Axelsson, Frederic Ballllosera Navarro, Anna Backstrom, Cecilia Lindskog, Fredric Johansson, Kalle von Feilitzen, Angelica Delgado Vega, Anna Martinez Casals, Diana Mahdessian, Anna Lindstrand, Eini Westenius, Emma Lundberg*

-Huangqingbo Sun, Shiqiu Yu, Anna Martinez Casals, Anna Bäckström, Yuxin Lu, Cecilia Lindskog, Emma Lundberg*, Robert F Murphy*
+Huangqingbo Sun, Shiqiu Yu, Anna Martinez Casals, Anna Bäckström, Yuxin Lu, Cecilia Lindskog, Matthew Ruffalo, Emma Lundberg*, Robert F Murphy*

 Huangqingbo Sun, Jiayi Li, Robert F Murphy*